 Anderson runs for 179 yards, 2 TDs; TCU beats Purdue 34-13

+“Darius is running better now than I’ve seen him since he was a sophomore,” Patterson of the senior running back.

-Sewo Olonilua chipped in with 106 yards rushing and a score for the Horned Frogs.
+Sewo Olonilua chipped in with 106 yards rushing and a score for the Horned Frogs (2-0).

+As a team, the Horned Frogs racked up 346 rushing yards on 58 carries.

+Patterson added he was proud of the running backs and offensive line performance.

-The Horned Frogs piled up 160 rushing yards on 28 attempts in the opening half compared to minus-1 on 12 attempts for the Boilermakers.
+The Horned Frogs had 160 rushing yards on 28 attempts in the opening half compared to minus-1 on 12 attempts for the Boilermakers.
 Purdue finished with 23 rushing yards on 25 carries.

+“They took us to the woodshed,” Purdue coach Jeff Brohm said.
+“It should hurt us and see what we’re made of.
+It doesn’t matter who we are missing or not, we have to play better.
+We obviously gave up too many yards in the run game, gave up too many yards in the zone read game.
+But we didn’t help out our offense early on and as we got it going longer, it became a little rough for us.”

 After the teams traded field goals, Anderson scored on a 32-yard run to put TCU ahead 10-3 with 1:14 left in the first quarter and the Boilermakers trailed the rest of the way.